Shashank0507-blip/Bert4rec-Algorithm-Coding/README.md

 * Implements BERT4Rec, a Transformer-based model for sequential recommendation.
 * Uses Multi-Head Attention for learning contextual relationships between treatments.
 * Supports variable-length sequences using padding to ensure consistency.
-* Provides next treatment prediction as the output.
 * Uses TensorFlow and Keras for deep learning implementation.
 * Includes data preprocessing steps like sequence padding and encoding.